eqdw/tonality/README.md

 ### Multiple Voices

-To play multiple tones simultaneously, a harmony block is used, with the syntax `[ / ]`.
+To play multiple tones simultaneously, a polyphony block is used, with the syntax `[ / ]`.
 The square brackets denote the presence of parallel voices, and the `/` separates each.
 This can be arbitrarily nested, which is useful for things like pianos, guitars, and any other instrument that can play chords.
 For example, consider a piano piece where the right hand plays a melody, and the left